Checkpoints

 is located.

-- Try to access the nginx service running on the
+Try to access the nginx service running on the gcelab2

-Communication with the virtual machine will fail as it does not have an appropriate firewall rule.
-Our nginx web server is expecting to communication on tcp:80.
-To get communication working we need to:
+Note: Communication with the virtual machine will fail as it does not have an appropriate firewall rule.
+The nginx web server is expecting to communicate on tcp:80.
+To get communication working you need to:

 Output: